Healthy Homes Assessment Waitangirua

 Draught Stopping Waitangirua

-Draughts may lead to lower temperatures in homes.
-A draughty home will cost more to heat, which means wasting energy and incurring higher costs.
+Draughts can lead to lower temperatures in homes.
+A humid house costs more to heat, which results in wasting energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-There is no need to block off holes or gaps that are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure when the household gets warmer and cooler, to allow them to be opened and closed rather instead of being stuck.
-We will examine all windows and doors during our Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure when the house warms and cools in order to let them be shut and opened, rather than being stuck.
+We will inspect every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections